N5GEH/n5geh.platform/README.md

 Welcome to the quick setup of the fiware core on a Unix OS!
 Nevertheless, with some minor changes in the docker-compose files it might also work on a Windows OS but this is not tested so far!
 Anyway, you can not make use of the Makefiles directly and need to type in the docker commands directly!

-**Note:** We mostly link, sum up and also copy official documentaion written and published by the fiware foundation forthat we do not claim ownership.
+**Note:** We mostly link, sum up and also copy official documentation written and published by the fiware foundation for that we do not claim ownership.

 ## Introduction